Irene Goikolea Uriarte

 1 Intentional Communities: According to C. McLaughlin and G. Davidson, authors of Builders of the dawn: Community lifestyles in a changing world, an intentional community is made up of a group of people who have joined around a common purpose.
 They share the commitment to cooperate and create a sense of unity together.
 Such communities can combine the technological advances of the modern times with the values of our tribal roots, as well as a sense of belonging and closeness to others.
 The purposes of intentional communities vary, from the sharing of resources, the creation of family-oriented neighborhoods to the practice of environmentally sustainable lifestyles (ecovillages).
 Many intentional communities focus on the importance of living together and sharing life, in contrast to the individualistic trend perceived in Western culture.

-THE SACRED FEMININE ASPECT
+DEEP FEMININE ASPECT

-The sacred feminine aspect represents the link with life and has the ability to sacralize every daily act, endowing it with willpower, sense and feeling.
+The deep feminine aspect, which represents the bond with life, has the gift of sacralizing every daily act, endowing it with will, meaning and feeling.
 This powerful energy leads us to vulnerability.
-Its most significant attributes are interrelatedness, collectivity, integration, unity, care of the other, healing, nutrition, compassionate action and sentient capacity.
+Its most significant qualities are interrelation, collectivity, integration, unity, caring for the other, healing, nurturing, compassionate action and sentient capacity.
+Awakening to these qualities enables us to embrace the parts that we exclude from ourselves.

 THE POWER OF VULNERABILITY

-The encounter with vulnerability also offers the opportunity to recover dissociated fragments of our souls and come closer to our most genuine self.
-Retrieving the individual soul links us to the collective soul or the soul of the world, the anima mundi.
+This approach to personal growth focuses on going beyond our resistance to contact feelings of vulnerability that entail unacknowledged pain.
+In my work, I distinguish pain from suffering.
+Pain is a gate to life, while suffering arises from our resistance to feeling pain.
+Getting in touch with vulnerability also offers the opportunity to recover the dissociated fragments of our soul and get closer to our most genuine self.
+Recovering the individual soul bonds us to the collective soul or the soul of the world, the anima mundi.

 SHADOW WORK